-For the summer season the Higginson Tower is usually open starting in early May, from 10 a.m. to 5 p.m., seven days per week.
+For the summer season the Higginson Tower is usually open starting in early May, from 10 a.m. to 5 p.m., Wednesday through Sunday.

 Tour groups are welcome!
 Enjoy bilingual interpretive program, displays of artifacts found during an archaeological investigation which took place prior to restoration.
 Listen to history as you climb the steps inside the tower to the top!
 Have a picnic on site, or visit nearby Arbor Gallery just a few steps away, located inside the original home of William Higginson, the son of Thomas Higginson, who built the stone portion of tower.

 The Higginson Tower is located close to St. John the Apostle Anglican Church (the church on the hill along Highway 34 as you enter Vankleek Hill from the north end).
-The ruins were owned by Phil Arber, who also owns Arbor Gallery, once the home of Lieutenant Thomas Higginson, who built the wind-powered grist mill in 1832.
-William Higginson, son of Thomas, added the upper portion to create a conservatory and also built the red brick house nearby, now home to Arbor Gallery.
+The ruins were owned by Phil Arber, who also owns the building that houses Arbor Gallery – CfCA, which was once the home of Lieutenant Thomas Higginson, who built the wind-powered grist mill in 1832.
+William Higginson, son of Thomas, added the upper portion to create a conservatory and also built the red brick house nearby, now home to Arbor Gallery – Centre for Contemporary Art.